kslu/fastgft/readme.txt

 This repository is provided for generating the results in the paper:

-Keng-Shih Lu and Antonio Ortega, "Fast Graph Fourier Transforms based on Graph Symmetry and Bipartition," IEEE Transaction on Signal Processing.
+Keng-Shih Lu and Antonio Ortega, "Fast Graph Fourier Transforms based on Graph Symmetry and Bipartition," IEEE Transactions on Signal Processing.

 Here is a brief summary of how to produce the main results.